Mama Kits to Increase Institutional Deliveries (3DE)

 Institutional delivery is highly correlated with improved maternal and infant survival, and Zambia has piloted a number of interventions to attempt to improve its institutional delivery rates.
 However, the relative impacts and cost-effectiveness of these interventions remain largely unknown, and Zambia’s institutional delivery rates still remain low at 43 percent, with even lower rates for rural areas.[i]

-IDinsight designed and is implementing a clustered randomized controlled trial supplemented with qualitative inquiry and cost-effectiveness modeling to generate rigorous evidence about ideal mama kit contents, operations and cost-effectiveness.
+IDinsight designed and implemented a clustered randomized controlled trial supplemented with a qualitative inquiry and cost-effectiveness modeling to generate rigorous evidence about ideal mama kit contents, operations and cost-effectiveness.

 [i] Abwao, S., P. Kalesha-Masuma, and N. Mugala.
 Scaling up Newborn Health: Zambia.
 Draft.
 October 2007.